thaysom22/justAbbyH/README.md

 * 'Save changes' button to submit form.
 * 'Delete story' link with red font color which darkens on hover to delete story endpoint.
 Link deletes story from database.

+### 404 page

+* displays navbar and footer
+* displays 'home', 'stories', 'subscribe' (if user is anonymous) and 'about' links centered in a column in center of page - these nav links all exhibit color change on hover and direct to expected locations.

 ## Features left to implement

 * Reviews: subscribed users can create, edit and delete reviews for stories.
 Top reviewed stories displayed on homepage.
 Review details are displayed on story details page.
 Reviews Model with a many to one relationship to Stories Model.